oracle-livelabs/oci-migration/ebs-cm-landingzones/setup/setup.md

     d.
 Click **Next**.

-5. On the Review screen, verify the information, and click **Create**.
+5. On the Review screen, verify the information and click **Create**.

 ## Task 3: Create the Network